wanelo/pause/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new pull request

+## Authors

+This gem was written by Eric Saxby, Atasay Gokkaya and Konstantin Gredeskoul at Wanelo, Inc.

+Please see the LICENSE.txt file for further details.